utnet-org/utility-readonly/docs/architecture/how/epoch.md

 # How Epoch Works

-This short document will tell you all you need to know about Epochs in NEAR protocol.
+This short document will tell you all you need to know about Epochs in UNC protocol.

 You can also find additional information about epochs in